How To Make A Budget That Will Never Fail Regardless Of Your Income

 1. Why do you need a budget?

 So, I’ve already briefly touched on why you definitely need a budget (no matter your income) if you want to reach your financial goals.

-In any case, these are the three main reasons why you need a budget:
+But, in any case, these are the three main reasons why you need a budget:

 1. To understand your finances + make strategic money moves (to afford your life with ease)

 3. And, to save for a house, emergencies, retirement, vacations, college, etc.

 Let’s be honest here, if you don’t have a budget – or in other words, you don’t have a strategy for where your income is being spent – how are you going to afford your best life, pay down debt, and/or save for retirement?

 Here’s a hint: You won’t be able to.